DriverCity/SPARK/src/cloud/README.md

 	- excessive possibilities for analysis

 ## SPARK on App Engine: Modules
+This section describes the most important modules of SPARK Google Cloud implementation on App Engine
 - `main.py`
   - Contains a [Flask API](http://flask.pocoo.org/), which provides parking event storing functionality for **smart meters** and **mobile apps**.
 It also contains API for [CRON](https://en.wikipedia.org/wiki/Cron)-scheduled jobs.
 See [Scheduling Tasks With Cron for Python](https://cloud.google.com/appengine/docs/python/config/cron). **TODO** Explain what each API call does
 - `firebase_repo.py`